July 29th, 2018

 Into this context entered Lachlan Macquarie.
 He became the fifth governor of New South Wales, serving between 1809-1821.
 Arriving some 21 years after the establishment of British-Australia, Macquarie was tasked with developing the colony and ensuring a swift and sustained return to good discipline and order.
 Indeed, it was not just the convicts that needed correction.
 The New South Wales Corps themselves had rebelled in 1808.
 Against this turbulent backdrop, Macquarie commenced his role as the Governor, some six months after setting sail from Britain.

 What three things should we know?

 1) Macquarie built.
 He took the reins of British-Australia in 1810; this was a turbulent and testing period in the nation’s history.
 By the time that Macquarie had relinquished his post in 1821, the colony was significantly more stable and prosperous than when he had arrived.
 The elaborate building works in Sydney were a testament to his grandiose vision for the colony.
 Moreover, the footprint of Macquarie can still be seen in Australia’s earliest towns.
-He assiduously nurtured the development of the five ‘Macquarie Towns’, known as Castlereagh, Pitt Town, Richmond, Wilberforce and Windsor, which laid the platform for early and future urban development in Australia.
-Also, these towns were built towards the ‘Blue Mountains’, where sheep farming - one of the staples of Australia’s future economy - could take root.
-This contributed to the increased level of self-sufficiency in terms of food production, reducing Australia’s dependence on imports.
+He assiduously nurtured the development of the five ‘Macquarie Towns’ - Castlereagh, Pitt Town, Richmond, Wilberforce and Windsor - which laid the platform for early and future urban development in Australia.
+These towns were built towards the ‘Blue Mountains’, where sheep farming - one of the primary staples of Australia’s future economy - could take root.
+This contributed to the increased level of self-sufficiency in terms of food production, reducing Australia’s dependence on foreign imports.
 By end of Macquarie’s time ‘down under’, there were nearly 300,000 sheep in Australia, which served the white-settlers’ pockets and their bellies well.
 However, this had a truly devastating impact on the aboriginal population, who found that the sheep devoured the land on which the native kangaroo lived and pushed them into increasing conflict with land-hungry colonial farmers.